 Revance Therapeutics (RVNC) Received its Third Buy in a Row

-After Needham and William Blair gave Revance Therapeutics (NASDAQ: RVNC) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Difei Yang maintained a Buy rating on Revance Therapeutics today and set a price target of $39.00.
-The company’s shares closed last Monday at $26.91, close to its 52-week high of $27.97.
+After Needham and William Blair gave Revance Therapeutics (NASDAQ: RVNC) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Balaji Prasad maintained a Buy rating on Revance Therapeutics yesterday and set a price target of $32.00.
+The company’s shares closed last Monday at $24.76.

-According to TipRanks.com, Yang ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -2.7% and a 38.8% success rate.
-Yang covers the Healthcare sector, focusing on stocks such as Xeris Pharmaceuticals, Nektar Therapeutics, and Akebia Therapeutics.
+According to TipRanks.com, Prasad is a 4-star analyst with an average return of 8.9% and a 56.5% success rate.
+Prasad covers the Healthcare sector, focusing on stocks such as Teva Pharmaceutical Industries, Dr Reddy’s Laboratories, and Bausch Health Companies.

-Currently, the analyst consensus on Revance Therapeutics is a Strong Buy with an average price target of $34.00, representing a 27.8% upside.
+Revance Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $36.33, implying a 31.3% upside from current levels.
 In a report issued on February 18, Piper Sandler also maintained a Buy rating on the stock with a $37.00 price target.

 See today’s analyst top recommended stocks >>